About the COERC

 - Support faculty research by providing training and resources in research methods and research tools to increase faculty member’s knowledge, skills, and self-efficacy in being motivated and self-directed researchers.

-- Conduct and coordinate research seminars, workshops, brown-bags, and sabbatical presentations for COE faculty (and students).
+- Conduct and coordinate research seminars, workshops, lunch and learn, and sabbatical presentations for COE faculty (and students).